Unless you’ve been living under a rock for the past year, you’ll know that the GDPR (General Data Protection Regulation) is fast approaching.

 Storing information such as customer orders details, billing and delivery addresses and lists of people who subscribe to a newsletter, in accordance with GDPR is extremely important.

-B2B warehousing businesses are less affected by GDPR than warehousing businesses.
+B2B warehousing businesses are less affected by this change than warehousing businesses.

 However as they store contact information for their business customers, they will still need to be compliant.